June 20, 2007

 February 8, 2007

-postconditions in Critter and has a couple of minor tweaks in the display
+in Critter and has a couple of minor tweaks in the display code that were

-as text, then the given text color is used.
-(If the text color and the
+text, then the given text color is used.
+(If the text color and the fill

 - You can turn off tooltips by setting the system property